bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 for vsearch, i need the asv-sequences-0.qza from dada2. i also need to read in a tsv file and a fasta file for reference, this is done via tools/qiime_format_database.py vsearch works and outputs tsv and blast6 files updated readme to include information about files going in and out at each step

+## 05/27/25
+to-do:
+naive bayes classification
+    need to train the model with a database via rescript then classify sequences using model

+what i did:
+updated wrapper to print out the current step so i'm not just staring at a blank screen for 5 minutes trained model with rescript and saved it to rescript_classifer.qza used model to classify asv sequences and output nb_classification.qza added multithreading to everything i can (frick dada2) got rid of log write-out since most output is supressed by qiime anyway (write my own log later)

+there's one more thing i wanted to do but i can't remember